noahehall/theBookOfNoah/linux/cmdline.md

 # BACKGROUND
 ## file types
   - Device files: hardware devices
-  - Character files: for devices that can only handle data one character at a time , e.g. modems/terminals
+  - Character files: for devices that can only handle data one character at a time, e.g. modems/terminals
   - Block files: for devices that can handle data in large blocks at a time, e.g. disk drives
   - Network files: devices that use packets to send and receive data, e.g. network cards and the special loopback device
-  - Loopback device: allows the linux system to communmicate with itself using common network programming protocols
+  - Loopback device: allows the linux system to communicate with itself using common network programming protocols
   - Nodes: special files created for each device on the system; all communication with the device is performed through the device node
     - Each node has a unique number pair that identifies it to the linux kernel